SquidIndustries/AndroidCarAudioDock/README.md

 ===================

 Software for running a USB audio dock using Android Open Accessory Protocol 2.
-USB audio over AOA2 is supported on all android devices 4.1 and up.
+USB audio over AOA2 is supported on all Android devices with OS version 4.1 and up.

 ### Current Features/limitations